Diverticular Disease

 In most people, having diverticulosis without any symptoms does not require any treatment.

 Mild diverticulitis is treated with antibiotics in an outpatient setting.
-More severe diverticulitis may require hospitalization, bowel rest, intravenous drip and antibiotics.
+More severe diverticulitis may require hospitalisation, bowel rest, intravenous drip, and antibiotics.

 For the most severe type of diverticulitis where there is a perforation in the colon or an abscess, emergency surgery to remove that segment of the colon may be required.
 Surgery may also be necessary for people with recurrent episodes of diverticulitis or other complications that occur after an attack.

-For those with bleeding from diverticular disease, treatment usually comprises of hospitalization, bowel rest with an intravenous drip and blood transfusion if there is substantial blood loss.
+For patients who are bleeding from diverticular disease, treatment usually consists of hospitalisation, bowel rest with an intravenous drip and blood transfusion if there is substantial blood loss.

 In most patients, the bleeding stops on its own without further intervention.
 In some, the bleeding persists and requires a procedure under x-ray guidance to inject some material into the blood vessel to block it off and stop the bleeding.
 In other cases, persistent or recurrent bleeding requires surgery.